wso2/docs-open-banking/en/docs/get-started/try-out-flow.md

                 5. Scroll down and click **SAVE**.

-            ??? note "Click here to see how to add a custom policy if you are using API Manager 4.1.0..."
+            ??? note "Click here to see how to add a custom policy if you are using API Manager 4.1.0 or 4.2.0..."

                 1. Go to **Develop -> API Configurations -> Policies** in the left menu pane.<br><br>
                 <div style="width:40%">